All posts

 Quick Answers

-Between 65°F and 80°F in the actual application environment (the bay, not the outside air).
+Between 65°F and 80°F in the actual application environment (the space the car sits in, not the outside air).
 Most ceramic coatings cure well in that range.
 Below 55°F the flash times extend dramatically; above 90°F the coating sets too fast to level properly.
-In our climate-controlled shop, we control this year-round.
+We stage every install indoors and schedule so the application environment stays in that window.

 Shawn Sarbacker